NBISweden/exac_browser/NBIS-README.txt

 Some of this document echoes the ExAC browser's README.md, but has local modifications.

-The data will be loaded into MongoDB instance on swefreq-db from the command line.
+The data will be loaded into MongoDB instance in the LXD container specified in the "settings.conf" file.
+Loading of datasets happens manually from the command line.
 The process is not automated due to its tendency to sometimes die half-way.

 --------------------------------------------------------------------------------